nudle/oculus-stream-guide/README.md

 you can then make a shortcut to the bat file and run that from wherever you like to get the nice oculus mirror up for streams.

-my settings should be attached below. if you have questions i'm always down to try and help. sorry that this got so long but i thought i should fully explain what things are doing before i get you to run anything
+if you have questions i'm always down to try and help.

 here's some previews if you wanna see the difference (game is 'Hotdogs, Horseshoes and Hand Grenades' on Steam which i highly recommend if you wanna mess around with vr guns)

-Using Oculus Mirror
+# Using Oculus Mirror
 ![alt text](https://i.imgur.com/aRdZbZQ.png "Using Oculus Mirror")

-Not using Oculus Mirror
+# Not using Oculus Mirror
 ![alt text](https://i.imgur.com/54uBlSx.jpg " Not Using Oculus Mirror")